- Departments & Services

 - To retain moisture, use 2 – 3 inches of organic mulch around the plant, but not up against the stem or trunk.
 Mulch helps prevent evaporation, encourages the growth of beneficial organisms in the soil, and suppresses the growth of weeds.

-- Email or show your landscape professional this Garden Care Checklist with the maintenance items you want performed checked off.
+- Email or show your landscape professional this Garden Care Checklist with the maintenance items you want performed checked off or use this DIY Irrigation Check-up to check your own irrigation system for leaks and breaks.

 Feed Your Soil